The Resistance Cover Art

 “Michael?”

-Michael tensed, ready to run or fight.
+Michael tensed, ready for flight or combat.

 “Evan?
 Is that really you?”

-“It’s like I’m drowning,” Evan said, his voice breaking.
-“This thing is in my head, whispering constantly, rewriting my memories, my thoughts, my feelings.
-I can feel myself disappearing piece by piece.
+“I’m drowning,” Evan whispered, his voice breaking.
+“This thing whispers constantly, rewriting memories, thoughts, feelings.
+I’m disappearing piece by piece.
 But I remember you.
-We used to work together.
-Before all this.
-We were friends, weren’t we?”
+We were friends.”

 Michael nodded cautiously.
-“We were good friends.”
+“Good friends.”

-Reaching the 35th floor, Michael burst through the stairwell door and raced down a darkened corridor.
-Emergency lighting cast an eerie red glow over abandoned offices, their windows dark, their furniture covered in dust.
-He found the maintenance access…an inconspicuous panel marked simply “Utilities.”
+Reaching the 35th floor, Michael raced down a darkened corridor lined with abandoned offices.
+Emergency lighting cast eerie red shadows over dust-covered furniture.
+He found the maintenance access: an inconspicuous panel marked “Utilities.”

 Green light.
 The door clicked open.